matacoder/senior/README.md

 ## CAP

-CAP theorem, also known as Brewer’s theorem, stands for Consistency, Availability and Partition Tolerance.
-But let’s try to understand each, with an example.
+CAP theorem, also known as Brewer's theorem, stands for Consistency, Availability and Partition Tolerance.
+But let's try to understand each, with an example.

 ### Availability
 Imagine there is a very popular mobile operator in your city and you are its customer because of the amazing plans it offers.
 Besides that, they also provide an amazing customer care service where you can call anytime and get your queries and concerns answered quickly and efficiently.
 Whenever a customer calls them, the mobile operator is able to connect them to one of their customer care operators.